 Choosing the Right Property Manager

 Choosing the right property management company from among the dozens in your area can seem like a daunting task.
-But with some careful planning and good interviewing techniques, you'll be well on your way to turning the complex, time-consuming job of managing your rental property into a passive (for you) revenue stream.
+But with some careful planning and good interview techniques, you'll be well on your way to turning the complex, time-consuming job of managing your rental property into a passive (for you) revenue stream.

 Before deciding which companies to put on your short list, sit down and identify your needs and goals for the property in question.
 Do you need full property management services, or do you want help with only certain aspects of your business, such as leasing?
 Do you need a manager to live on-site?
 Would you prefer to work with a large company that has multiple locations and lots of resources, or would you rather work with a more boutique business, where you'll likely receive more personal attention?